wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   this document.
+5.2.  new Extended Error Code EDNS Option

+   This document defines a new double-index IANA registry table, where the first index value is the RCODE value and the second index value is the INFO-CODE from the Extended DNS Error EDNS option defined in this document.
 The IANA is requested to create and maintain this "Extended DNS Error codes" registry.
 The codepoint space for each RCODE index is to be broken into 3 ranges: